Hikuleʻo: Mythology

-Hikuleʻo's ancestors were, according to one source, the god Pil'e (Limu according to others) and the goddess Kele, who came from Pulotu and created the mythical land of Tongamamaʻo for their children to dwell in.
+Hikuleʻo's ancestors were, according to one source, the primordial god and goddess Limu and Kele who came from Pulotu and created the mythical land of Tongamamaʻo for their children to dwell within.
 They had a son Toiukamea "Hidden Iron" and a daughter Māʻimoaʻalōngona "Royal Game of Hearing" who married each other and had children.
 This pair seems to be a modern invention, since ukamea "iron" is a word that postdates European contact; other informants leave out this generation.

-Among their children were many sons, the boy Taufulifonua and the girl Havea Lolofonua.
-One day they lay on the beach, naked, as they were still innocent, with their legs in the sea.
-The tide rose and the water covered them more and more.
-Then an oʻo ("penetrate") fish swam along and started to suck from the girl's labia, which caused her a lot of joy.
-Once the fish had been chased away the boy tried to gently stroke her inflicted parts but that did not give her relief.
-Then instead of his hand, he tried it with his penis, and suddenly the girl was consoled.
-So copulation was invented, and Havea Hikuleʻo was the first of many children.
+Among their children was a son Taufulifonua and a daughter Havea Lolofonua.
+One day as they lie naked on the beach with their legs in the sea, the tide began to rise.
+An oʻo ("penetrate") fish swam along and began to suck from the girl's labia, which caused her a lot of joy.
+The fish was chased away, and though the boy tried to gently stroke her inflicted parts, it did not give her relief.
+Instead of his hand, he used his penis, and suddenly the girl was consoled.
+Thus, copulation was invented, and Havea Hikuleʻo was the first of many children.

-Meanwhile, Taufulifonua and Havea Lolofonua's younger brother and sister, also twins, also married each other.
-They were named Fonuʻuta "Land Turtle" and Fonutahi "Sea Turtle" and their child was Maui (Maui Motuʻa, that is; if he was not the child of Taufulifonua and Havea Lolofonua themselves).
-And the next younger brother and sister, also twins who married each other, were Velesiʻi "Small Enticer" and Velelahi "Big Enticer", who brought forth Tangaloa (Tangaloa ʻEiki, that is).
+Meanwhile, Taufulifonua and Havea Lolofonua's younger brother and sister, a pair of twins, would marry each other.
+They were named Fonuʻuta ("Land Turtle") and Fonutahi ("Sea Turtle"), and their child was Maui (Maui Motuʻa, that is; if he was not the child of Taufulifonua and Havea Lolofonua themselves).
+And the next younger brother and sister (also twins who would marry each other) were Velesiʻi ("Small Enticer") and Velelahi ("Big Enticer") who brought forth Tangaloa (Tangaloa ʻEiki, that is).

-When Taufulifonua had become old and close to death, he divided the universe: Tangaloa got the sky to rule, Maui the earth, and Havea Hikuleʻo became the lord of Pulotu.
+When Taufulifonua became old and neared death, he divided up the universe: to Tangaloa was given the sky for dominion, Maui the earth, and Havea Hikuleʻo the sacred underworld Pulotu.

-Tangaloa's descendants would become later the (divine) Tuʻi Tonga starting with ʻAhoʻeitu.
-Maui's line became the Tuʻi Talau, while Hikuleʻo's offspring was Loʻau, and the ancestry of the Tuʻi Haʻatakalaua.
+Tangaloa's descendants would later become the (divine) Tuʻi Tonga beginning with ʻAhoʻeitu.
+Maui's line would become the Tuʻi Talau, while Hikuleʻo's offspring Loʻau would bring forth the Tuʻi Haʻatakalaua.

 The historical interpretation of this triumvirate (Hikuleʻo, Maui, Tangaloa) may be a struggle to liberate Tonga from the dominance of the Tuʻi Pulotu empire in Fiji, after which the victors could divide the spoils.
 Or theoretically they could have been Samoans, which made would have made Tonga and Fiji part of the so-called Tuʻi Manuʻa empire.
 But without credible evidence or claim, it is still a mystery whether Tu'i Manu'a even existed or had power over the isles of Tonga, Fiji or any other.